Electravirus/MV3D/README.md

 The Pos function sets the position of the event.
 If in the note tag, position will only be set when the event is created.
 If in the comments, position will be set when event changes pages.
-Prefix numbers with + or - to use relative coordinates.
+Prefix numbers with + to use relative coordinates.

 ---